Engee documentation

 Yes

-# Second measurement temperature — second measurement temperature
+# Second measurement temperature — the temperature of the second measurement

 K | degC | degF | degR | deltaK | deltadegC | deltadegF | deltadegR